 Once a Style is applied to a selection, the user can quickly apply the same Style in other areas by toggling the Format Painter in the Clipboard grouping of the Ribbon (Home tab).
-If the user modifies a Style using direct formatting, the Format Painter has the added benefit of copying and pasting the Style the direct formatting to other locations.
+If the user modifies a Style using direct formatting, the Format Painter has the added benefit of copying and pasting the Style with the direct formatting to other locations.

 03.04 Converting the Inspection Manual to use MS Styles

-The goal for MS is for consistency and to simplify composing and revising documents; this eases the burden on document leads and administrative assistants.
+The goal for converting to MS Styles is for consistency and to simplify composing and revising documents; this eases the burden on document leads and administrative assistants.
 Most IM documents have a patchwork of settings that were pasted in from other documents—many going back to WordPerfect.
-Often, there are legacy issues such as: competing list Styles that Word cannot resolve; [spacebar] and [tab key] to give the appearance of correct formatting; and invisible, imported formatting that conflicts with MS Word software.
-The use of MS Styles avoids the extra work and and .
+Often, there are legacy issues such as: competing list Styles that Word cannot resolve; inconsistent direct formatting (that used the [spacebar] and [tab key] to give the appearance of correct formatting); and invisible, imported formatting that conflicts with MS Word software.
+The use of MS Styles avoids the extra work and gains consistency and efficiency.

 The automated formatting has the following additional benefits beyond those mentioned in Section 00040A-01: